daserzw/MRPS/mrps.md

 All the organisations connected to the GARR network are eligible to join the IDEM Federation as Federation Members.
-All the organisations that are not connected to the GARR netowork, but meet the Federation policy requirements and can offer valuable services to the Italian research and education community, are eligible to join the IDEM Federation as Federation Partners.
+All the organisations that are not connected to the GARR network, but meet the Federation policy requirements and can offer valuable services to the Italian research and education community, are eligible to join the IDEM Federation as Federation Partners.
-Members and Partners of the Federation are also eligible to make use of a number of services made available by the IDEM Federation Operator, though to different extent.
+Members and Partners of the Federation are also eligible to make use of a number of services made available by the IDEM Federation Operator, through to different extent.
 The main services are:
-* the IDEM registry to register entities: https://registry.idem.garr.it
+* the IDEM Entity Registry to register entities: https://registry.idem.garr.it/rr3
 * the IDEM help desk: <idem-help@garr.it>.
 * the IDEM documentation site: https://wiki.idem.garr.it
 * the IDEM federaton tools: https://registry.idem.garr.it/idem-tools